massyfigini/Developing_Data_Products_CP/Course_Project_1/README.md

-### Developing Data Product Course Project 1: map for results in Monza e Brianza of the 2016 Italian referendum
+### Developing Data Product Course Project 1: map of Monza and Brianza results of the 2016 Italian referendum

 This is the first project of the course.